Alfa Mist

-Alfa Mist is a British musician, producer, song-writer and MC based in Newham, London.
+Alfa Mist (born Alfa Sekitoleko) is a British musician, producer, songwriter, and MC based in Newham, London.
 He released his first solo EP Nocturne in 2015.
 He also runs a music label called Sekito.
-His music mixes hip-hop and club tropes with jazz improvisation.
+His music mixes hip-hop and club styles with jazz improvisation.
 He collaborated with several musicians, including Jordan Rakei, Yussef Dayes and Tom Misch.

-In 2021 he released an album titled Bring Backs on the American independent music label Anti-.
+In 2021, he released an album titled Bring Backs on the American independent music label Anti-.
 He also performed at the 2021 We Out Here Festival and was one of the MOBO Awards 2021 nominees.

 Early life

-Alfa Mist was born in the United Kingdom and grew up in Newham, London.
+Alfa Sekitoleko was born in the United Kingdom and grew up in Newham, London.
 He went to Langdon Academy and Newham Sixth Form College.
-He originally wanted to become a professional footballer, but his mother wanted him to complete two years at college first.
+He originally wanted to become a professional footballer, playing for Torquay United's U-16 team, but his mother wanted him to complete two years at college first.
 Alfa took three A-levels plus a BTEC in music composition.
 He began creating music at the age of 15.
 As a teenage hip-hop producer, his interest in sampling led him to discovering jazz and eventually teaching himself how to play piano, after watching his music tutor perform John Legend’s "Ordinary People".